Water everywhere, but not a lot to drink in Bangkok

 While tens of thousands of people have taken advantage of a special five-day holiday and fled the capital, others have been doing shuttle-runs in pickup trucks to stock up on bottled water from eastern towns like Pattaya and Chon Buri.

-Serm Suk Pcl, a maker of Pepsi and Crystal drinking water, closed its plants in Nakhon Sawan and Pathum Thani on October 20 due to the floods.
+Serm Suk Pcl , a maker of Pepsi and Crystal drinking water, closed its plants in Nakhon Sawan and Pathum Thani on Oct.
+20 due to the floods.
 The two provinces are among the worst affected.

 DEMAND SKYROCKETING